Input Data¶

 IndBinGenMinTime |

-Indicator of activating or not the min up/down time constraints |
+Indicator of considering or not the min up/down time constraints |

 {0 no min time constraints, 1 min time constraints} |